 August 30, 2016 - class 120 with Dr. John Porter - 4 students.
 We learned various gyaku hanmi Katatetori, Ryotetori, and Morotetori techniques and practiced with partners and in a line.
 Ed showed me how to not use force in my movements and to think of the arm movements as cutting uke with a sword.
 Dr. John added, "It's all in moving your center along with your arm.
 Remember how you move in the rowing exercise?"

-September 6, 2016 - observed class 15 with Dr. John Porter - I caught the tail end of class and watched everyone practice Yokomenuchi techniques.
+September 6, 2016 - audited class 15 with Dr. John Porter - I caught the tail end of class and watched everyone practice Yokomenuchi techniques.

 September 12, 2016 - class 123 with Roderick Johnson - 7 students.
 We learned Morotetori Kokyuho and Hanmi Handachi Shomenuchi Iriminage.
 I had to leave class a little early today because I had a work-related job to do in the evening.

 September 13, 2016 - class 124 with Dr. John Porter - 3 students.
 We learned Tai No Henko, Morotetori Kokyuho, Katatetori Kokyunage, Katatetori Shihonage, Katatetori Kotegaeshi, and Katatori Yonkyo.
 "Cast Yonko like a fishing reel," John said, "and make sure the hand is curved downward to push the nerve towards the skin's surface."
 Yonkyo was really painful.
 John ended practice with a few ori waza techniques to show aikido's practical side.
 We simulated real-world situations, such as what to do when someone gets too aggressive at the movies or in a dark alleyway.
 My latest aikido injury is a big bruise on my leg from someone accidentally stepping on me.